LinuxUser255/ohmyzsh/ZSHRC_OPTIMIZATIONS.md

 exec zsh
 ```

-Your shell will now auto-recompile when you edit `.zshrc`!
+The shell will auto-recompile when `.zshrc` is edited.

 ### 3. Compile Oh-My-Zsh Files
 ```bash
 ./compile_ohmyzsh.sh
 ```

-This will compile all oh-my-zsh library files for even faster loading.
+This compiles all oh-my-zsh library files for faster loading.

-## 💡 Additional Optimization Tips
+## Additional Optimization Tips

 ### If You Need NVM
 Instead of loading it on startup, lazy-load it: